 This allows the person to get over the tub rim with less effort.
 It also reduces the risk of skin catching and tearing as the person moves.

 When my mom was struggling with her brain cancer, she lost the use of her legs.
-We used the transfer bench in the picture to the left to help her shower.
+We used the transfer bench show above to help her shower.
 It’s the Carousel Sliding Transfer Bench .
 This model is pretty top of the line, so it’s pricey.
 But it was worth it for us.

 Because Mom could still use her upper body, she could shower on her own.
 This gave her back some of her independence and made her happy at a very challenging time.